-Many courses include proctored quizzes (scheduled or unscheduled) during face-to-face course meetings as an assessment strategy.
+Many courses include proctored quizzes (scheduled or unscheduled) during scheduled course meetings as an assessment strategy.
 Students absent for any reason during a quiz may not make it up.
-Faculty will allow 1.5 minutes per question for quizzes.
+The faculty will allow 1.5 minutes per question for quizzes.

-Bring Your Own Device Policy for Pre-Licensure Nursing Students
+Bring Your Own Device Policy for Pre-licensure Nursing Students